meriemlamti/Projet-SOC/Rapport/documentation_final.md

 **1. Password Complexity Requirements**
 * **Setting:** **Password must meet complexity requirements**
 * **Value:** **Enabled**
-> **💡 Technical Rationale:**
-> * **Anti-Dictionary Attack:** Forces users to use a mix of uppercase, lowercase, numbers, and symbols.
-This prevents the use of simple words found in common hacking dictionaries.

 **2. Minimum Password Length**
 * **Setting:** **Minimum password length**
 * **Value:** **14 Characters**
-> **💡 Technical Rationale:**
-> * **Brute-Force Resistance:** A 14-character password is exponentially harder to crack than the default 7 or 8 characters.
-According to modern security standards (NIST), length is the most significant factor in password strength.

 **3. Maximum Password Age**
 * **Setting:** **Maximum password age**
 * **Value:** **45 Days**
-> **💡 Technical Rationale:**
-> * **Exposure Limitation:** If a password is compromised without the user's knowledge, this policy limits the attacker's window of opportunity to 45 days before the credential expires and becomes useless.

 #### B. Account Lockout Policy
 **Scope:** `Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Account Lockout Policy`